ASD-Blueprint/desktop.gov.au/docs/security/hybrid-security-risk-management-plan.md

 #### Ongoing and completed treatments

-- Agency treatments
+- Organisation treatments
-  - Agency IT Security Policy for authorised staff to not enable new cloud services or features
+  - Organisation IT Security Policy for authorised staff to not enable new cloud services or features
   - Approval process to obtain a privileged user account
-  - Training to Agency nominated system administrators
+  - Training to Organisation nominated system administrators
-  - As new services become available the Agency will undertake a risk assessment of the service and establish if the risk is within the Agency’s tolerance before engaging the new service offering
+  - As new services become available the Organisation will undertake a risk assessment of the service and establish if the risk is within the Organisation’s tolerance before engaging the new service offering
 - HybridSystem treatments
   - Leverages built-in Azure AD / Office 365 Role Groups to implement a robust RBAC model minimising the number of users that can onboard a new service or enable additional features
   - Defender for Cloud Apps is configured to log activity by all users including Global Admins providing an audit trail for new services